Whatsapp Icon

 Remission:

 Remission refers to the reduction or disappearance of signs and symptoms of cancer.
-In a complete remission, all signs and symptoms of cancer have disappeared, although the cancer may still be in the body.
+In complete remission, all signs and symptoms of cancer have disappeared, although the cancer may still be in the body.

 Relapse:

 Relapse occurs when cancer returns after treatment and after a period of remission.
-It may come back in the same place or in another part of the body.
+It may come back in the same place or another part of the body.

-Understanding these terms can aid in navigating the complexities of Non-Hodgkin Lymphoma, its treatment, and the journey towards recovery.
+Understanding these terms can aid in navigating the complexities of non-Hodgkin lymphoma, its treatment, and the journey towards recovery.
 It's also important to consult healthcare professionals for personalized advice and treatment options.

 Symptoms and Signs of Non-Hodgkin Lymphoma